liamwalsh1980/Milestone-Project-2/README.md

     - Content header font size on desktop -

     - Colour scheme: -
     - Header: - Background color is #e4e4e4 (light grey) and font color is #409eb7 (Boston Blue).
-The navigation bar page titles change color when hovered over to #082d58 (Dark Blue).
+The text logo and navigation bar page titles change color when hovered over to #082d58 (Dark Blue).
 The same color is used to highlight which page the user is currently on aswell.
-The font size also changes from 20px to 30px when a user hovers over one the page titles.
-    - Body: - Background color stays as #409eb7 (Boston Blue) and font color is changed from the default #000 (Black) to #082d58 (Dark Blue).
+    - Body: - Background color stays as default #409eb7 (Boston Blue) and font color is changed from the default #000 (Black) to #082d58 (Dark Blue).
-    - Footer: - Background color is #e4e4e4 (light grey) and font color for the social media icons is #409eb7 (Boston Blue) and when any icon is hovered over the background color of the small circles change to #FFFF00 (Yellow) with the font color changing to #274c77(Blue).
-The copyright text header h5 is also in #274c77 (Blue).
+    - Footer: - Background color stays the same as the default body color #409eb7 (Boston Blue).
+The social media icons is #409eb7 (Boston Blue) and placed in #e4e4e4 (light grey) circles.
+When any icon is hovered over the background color of the small circles change to #FFFF00 (Yellow) with the font color changing to #082d58 (Dark Blue).
+The copyright text header h5 is also in #082d58 (Dark Blue).
-    - #FFFF00 (Yellow) is also used when hovering over an event within the timeline on the homepage.
+    - #FFFF00 (Yellow) is also used when hovering over an event within the timeline on the homepage indicated that these area links that can be clicked.
+    - After carefully testing and researching colors that works well together i am confident that the above colors chosen work to provide good UX and easy on the eye with some good overall contrasts.

 [Back to top ⇧](#the-euro-football-quiz)

+## Design Process page by page

+### Header

+* The header across all pages is the same.
+* The test logo 'THE EURO FOOTBALL QUIZ' is at the top left in uppercase using the font-family: 'Bebas Neue', cursive (fall back).
+The color is Boston Blue and when hovered over will turn Dark Blue to show its a link to the homepage.
+* The navigation bar is positioned to the right and highlights all pages for the user to click on.
+The font styling is the default font-family: 'Mukta', sans-serif (fall back).
+The color for the page titles within the navigation bar is the default Boston Blue.
+When hovering over any of the page titles the color of the page title changes to Dark Blue and increased in size from 20px to 30px.
+* The header is fixed to the top so that it will travel with the user as they scroll down the webpage.
+* Bootstrap5 was used to create this header navigation bar with text logo.

+### Footer

+* The footer holds five social media icons found using <a href="https://www.fontawesome.com" target="_blank">Font Awesome</a> for the images.
+The images sit inside a small round light grey background.
+The color of all images is dark blue and when hovering over any of the icons the background color changes to yellow.
+Each icon image is linked to the relevant websites and when clicked will take the user to the whichever social media platform chosen.
+* Below the social media icons there is some copyright text in the Dark Blue color.

+### Homepage design

+* I wanted to keep the homepage simple with a central welcome header and a stiking image of a football ground full of fans showing how popular the sport is.
+I found the perfect <a href="https://www.pexels.com/photo/people-sitting-on-stadium-seats-3991976/" target="_blank">Image</a> at <a href="https://www.pexels.com" target="_blank">Pexels</a>.

+* On bigger screen sizes users will see to the right of the hero image a sub title 'moments to remember', a short paragraph and a timeline of important moments throughout the tournamenets history in chronological order.
+All  information in the timeline is also a link to an external source for more reading.
+This is indicated when a user hovers over each moment, it turns yellow.
+On smaller screen sizes the timeline is below the image for better UX.
+All external sources of information on the timeline was sourced using Wikipedia.

+* Below the hero image and timeline the user will find three buttons to click on.
+These buttons identical in size, shape, color (Dark blue background with boston blue font) and do the following: -

+    - Take the quiz (takes the user to the quiz.html page to start the multiple choice quiz)
+    - Leave feedback (takes the user to the feedback.html page to complete)
+    - Find out more (takes the user to the tournaments.html page for more information)

+* When a user hovers over any of these buttons the background color changes to Yellow and the font color changes to Dark Blue.

+* Bootstrap column grid and Media queries is used to make sure that across all screen sizes the image, timeline, text and buttons work well.

+## Technology Used

+* Font Awesome

 ## Credits

-Hero image on the homepage - Photo by Dom Le Roy from Pexels
+* Hero image on the homepage - Photo by Dom Le Roy from Pexels
 <a href="https://www.pexels.com/photo/people-sitting-on-stadium-seats-3991976/" target="_blank">Click here to view image from its source</a>

+* Wikipedia for all European Football history